Jeznar/GitRepo/Work_Log.md

 23.03.30 Added random barovian and vistana men to the choices for Dask's shapechanger

-22.04.07 Created **Inspire** for Strahd's fated ally to use to grant inspiration.
+23.04.07 Created **Inspire** for Strahd's fated ally to use to grant inspiration.

-22.04.10 Added Strahd's Minion ability that uses a roll table to select creatures that are with him.
+23.04.10 Added Strahd's Minion ability that uses a roll table to select creatures that are with him.
 Rolling quantity.

-22.04.10 Created **Shove** action and added it to Animated Halberd.
+23.04.10 Created **Shove** action and added it to Animated Halberd.

-22.04.11 Created **Falling** to be used as a keyboard macro to handle falling damage with Tasha's additions
+23.04.11 Created **Falling** to be used as a keyboard macro to handle falling damage with Tasha's additions

+23.04.15 Created **Quips** to read from a roll table and display result.
+Specifically used to power Strahd Speaks ability.

 [Link back to my Documentation Listing](README.md)